ryanduchin/Various-Projects/Javascript-Projects/README.md

 We learned and practiced CSS by trying to copy a facebook-esque template on w6d2.

 We learned about and created jquery plugins on w6d4 and made an image carousel, thumbnail image viewer, and tabs showing different views.

+Ajax Twitter is a twitter clone that was used to practice AJAX (asynchronous JS and JSON).
+We created a jquery plugin toggle follow/unfollow button, realtime user search, and submitting a form without a page refresh.